LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 ### Attribute Set Announcements

-The Announcement model allows Attribute Sets to be consumed as events providing context or metadata to the social network.
+The Announcement model allows attribute sets to be consumed as events providing context or metadata to the social network.
 Attribute Set Announcements allow DSNP Users to associate data or make assertions about their own account, other DSNP Users, content on DSNP, or even content external to DSNP.
 Credential documents are anchored to the announcement by the `url` and `hash` fields.

-Applications consuming these Announcements can index and use the associated Attribute Sets to inform their user experience.
+Applications consuming these announcements can index and use the associated attribute sets to inform their user experience.
-For example, a fact-checking organization can publish Attribute Set announcements to flag content it deems to be misinformation, and interested applications that trust the organization's determinations can provide warning labels on social media posts.
+For example, a fact-checking organization can publish Attribute Set Announcements to flag content it deems to be misinformation, and interested applications that trust the organization's determinations can provide warning labels on social media posts.
-Similarly, an organization might attach metadata in the form of Attribute Sets to denote DSNP User Ids that are operated by government actors.
+Similarly, an organization might attach metadata in the form of attribute sets to denote DSNP User Ids that are operated by government actors.

 Attribute Set Announcements cannot be updated once published, but can be tombstoned.
 Applications MUST treat tombstoned Attribute Set Announcements as nonexistent.